nazar0309/Fiorente-Restaurant/README.md

 # Testing

+## Manual testing

 Various testing methods were employed to ensure the functionality, responsiveness, and compatibility of the website.<br>
- I have faced variuos of issues with my code, but I fixed it using additional sources.<br>
+Each page was texted manually to check if every refference in navigation highlights correct way.<br> Also I have checked if the reservation form is working and submition data to the server.<br> According the navigation, links transfer us to the correct path on each page.

+## Main issues

-At the start, the biggest mistake was that I was using em for font size.
-It caused a lots of issues with my code, mostly with responsive design.<br>
+One of th biggest mistake was that I was using em for font size.
+It caused lots of issues with my code, mostly with responsive design.<br>
 Then my mentor Mitko reccomended me to use absolute units of measurement.
 I tried pixels and the problem was solved.<br>
-Then I was wondering how to make 2 round lines around the menu link in the header.
-Using chat gpt 3, i have founded transform-rotate method and used it.
+Also I was wondering how to make 2 round lines around the menu link in the header.
+Using google chrome, i have founded transform-rotate method and used it.<br>

 ## Validation